omeatai/src-Business-Analysis/README.md

 ## How to conduct a JAD Session - Types of Requirements

 - Functional Requirements
+  - Requirements which indicates a function that can be done within the system.
+  - Any function that could be done in the system is classified as a functional requirement.
 - Non-Functional Requirements - Any requirements which does not indicate a functionality of the system is a non-functional requirement.
   - UI Requirements - How the fields are laid out.
 It's how the screen is displayed.
   - Performance Requirements - How fast the system works, performance of the system.